Murder of Kimberly Cates

 The murder of Kimberly Cates was a thrill killing that attracted national attention in the United States due to the crime's brutality, the randomness by which the home was chosen with intent to murder (the victims and perpetrators did not know each other prior to the home invasion), the apparent lack of remorse, and the perpetrators’ ages.

 Teenagers Steven Spader and Christopher Gribble broke into Cates' home, resulting in her death by machete and the severe injury of her 11-year-old daughter.
-The murder was intended as an initiation rite to a new club known as "The Disciples of Destruction".
-Spader was the club's founder and he had previously served as a Boy Scout.
+The murder was intended as an initiation rite to a new club known as "The Disciples of Destruction."
+Spader was the club's founder.

 Incident

 On October 4, 2009, 17-year-old Steven Spader and 19-year-old Christopher Gribble murdered Kimberly Cates (age 42) and severely maimed her 11-year-old daughter, Jaimie, during a home invasion in Mont Vernon, New Hampshire.
 Both victims were assaulted with a machete.
 Spader admitted to hacking Kimberly Cates to death with 36 blows to the head and torso.

 A former Boy Scout, Spader was a high school dropout who passed the GED high school equivalency exam.
 Spader had formed a club he called "The Disciples of Destruction" shortly before the murder, from which he recruited his confederates.
 Spader designed a logo with the initials D.O.D.
 Spader told his recruits that the home invasion was to be a rite of "initiation" for club members.